new2code/new2code/README.md

 ## Recent posts from [freeCodeCamp](https://www.freecodecamp.org/news/)
 🤖 The [`update_readme.py` script](./update_readme.py) and [`update_readme.yml` GitHub Actions workflow](.github/workflows/update_readme.yml) regularly update this list with posts about Python, JavaScript, HTML, CSS, and learning coding.

-1. <a href='https://www.freecodecamp.org/news/understanding-transformer-models-for-language-processing/'>Understanding Transformer Models for Language Processing</a> by Oyedele Tioluwani
+1. <a href='https://www.freecodecamp.org/news/run-python-gui-in-github-codespaces/'>How to Run Python GUI Apps in GitHub Codespaces with Xvfb and noVNC</a> by Ayodele Aransiola
-2. <a href='https://www.freecodecamp.org/news/why-every-student-should-join-hackathons/'>Why Every Student Should Join Hackathons</a> by Tech With RJ
+2. <a href='https://www.freecodecamp.org/news/how-transformer-models-work-for-language-processing/'>How Transformer Models Work for Language Processing</a> by Oyedele Tioluwani

 > [!NOTE]
 > This account is maintained by the GitHub Docs team for demonstration purposes.